BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 X> I leave it to the reader to find an explanation why the reasoning result is, in fact, correct.
 Take a while to think about it.
 What is the intuitive, common sense, explanation?
 Can you also formulate the explanation more formally?
 How would a computer program (a reasoning engine) have to be constructed in order to derive the new fact automatically?

 In Section 3.5 we show how rule-based reasoning can be used.
 However, implementing a reasoning engine is beyond the scope of this book.
-This book focuses on engineering AI applications using off-the-shelf components like a reasoning engine (Much like a book on engineering JavaEE applications will not explain how the Java compiler is implemented).
+This book focuses on engineering AI applications using off-the-shelf components like a reasoning engine.
 For further reading refer, e.g., to (Russell and Norvig, 2013).

 ### Querying